Julyuan/MiniCC/readme.md

 #masm32 environment

-This is a simple masm32 encironment.
+This is a simple masm32 environment.
 But still, I suggest you to run in **Windows**. if you hope to get set the actual environment, go to visit <a herf="10.71.45.100/bhh">Black White's Homepage</a>